Hristov-Georgi/Hristov-Georgi/README.md

 ## I am passionate about expanding my knowledge, enhancing code quality, learning and implementing new technologies, and delivering reliable, trustworthy solutions.

-- 👀 I’m interested in deepening my expertise in Java and Spring Boot framework.
+- 👀 I’m interested in deepening my expertise in Java and Spring Boot framework
-- 🌱🛠️ I’m currently creating projects to strengthen my knowledge and portfolio.
+- 🌱🛠️ I’m currently creating projects to strengthen my knowledge and portfolio
-- 🚀 Actively Seeking: Junior Java Developer Role
+- 🚀 Actively seeking Junior Java Developer Role
 - 👨‍💻 All of my projects are available at https://github.com/Hristov-Georgi?tab=repositories

 ### 📫 Feel free to connect with me: